tuf75588/reactjs-projects/dynamic-div-generator/README.md

 Note that the caveats from the above section apply:

-* Apart from a few built-in variables (`NODE_ENV` and `PUBLIC_URL`), variable names must start with `REACT_APP_` to work.
+* Apart from a few built-in letiables (`NODE_ENV` and `PUBLIC_URL`), letiable names must start with `REACT_APP_` to work.
-* The environment variables are injected at build time.
+* The environment letiables are injected at build time.
 If you need to inject them at runtime, [follow this approach instead](#generating-dynamic-meta-tags-on-the-server).

-### Adding Temporary Environment Variables In Your Shell
+### Adding Temporary Environment letiables In Your Shell

-Defining environment variables can vary between OSes.
+Defining environment letiables can lety between OSes.
 It’s also important to know that this manner is temporary for the life of the shell session.

 #### Windows (cmd.exe)